-If you are not using ES Explorer and want the same solution, then there are several other dedicated FTP Server apps you can try.
+If you are not using ES Explorer and want the same solution, then there are several other dedicated FTP Server apps (no longer available) you can try.

 Do comment below sharing your thoughts and experiences about using the above method to access Android files and folders directly from Windows File Explorer over WiFi.